 Proper medications and therapy along with a regular appointment with the doctor are necessary to keep the symptoms in check.

-To date, there is no cure but certain medications can help slow down the process and ease cognitive, emotional, and behavioral symptoms however in some cases, it is a leading cause of death.
+To date, there is no cure but certain medications can help slow down the process like using turmeric and ease cognitive, emotional, and behavioral symptoms however in some cases, it is a leading cause of death.

 If you or your loved ones are showing these signs and you suspect they have Alzheimer’s disease then book their appointment with our doctors at REPC Dubai soon.